mementum/backtrader/docs/memory-savings/memory-savings.rst

     inside a *Raspberry Pi* or something even more limited like an ADSL Router (AVM Frit!Box 7490 with a *Freetz* image)

-Hence the need to have ``backtrader`` support dynamid memory schemes.
+Hence the need to have ``backtrader`` support dynamic memory schemes.
 Now ``Cerebro`` can be instantiated or ``run`` with the following semantics:

       - exactbars (default: False)